BOOK TITLE: The Girl You Left Behind

 Despite all that, I will sprinkle my house with hearts like an elementary school teacher (because I have elementary-age daughters) and make heart-shaped pancakes (because I am raising my kids in the age of Pinterest).
 But I tell my family I love them everyday, and we show our love in a million different ways.
 We don’t save it for Valentines’ Day.

-Well, after you read my above rant, you will find this funny.
+Well, after you read my above rant, you’ll find this funny.
 I have fallen in love with JoJo Moyes’ books.
 And then I learn that “Moyes’ novel Foreign Fruit won the Romantic Novelists’ Association (RNA) Romantic Novel of the Year in 2004.”
 But, as you see, that would be ROMANTIC books, not necessarily romance books.
 I would classify the two books I read as good chick-lit.

 I first read The Girl You Left Behind and wasn’t sure if I loved it.
 I listened to it, and one of the readers had a French accent which threw me off.
 But guess what?
 I read so many books in the last year, and I remember this one so clearly.
 My mind keeps going back to this book and the wonderful nuances, the stories, the ‘romance’ of the story.